A guest WiFi network is a separate WiFi network within your home or office network designed specifically for your guests or customers.

 3. Manage guests’ internet access

-If you run a café or hotel, you probably don’t want guests using your WiFi to download copyrighted content, access inappropriate or illegal content, or take up your precious bandwidth to stream Netflix shows.
+If you run a café or hotel, you probably don’t want guests using your WiFi to download copyrighted content, access inappropriate or illegal content, or take up your precious bandwidth streaming Netflix shows.

 On more sophisticated guest networks, you can restrict access to certain content, limit how long guests can connect to the internet, and turn the guest network off when you don’t want guests using it.
-You can also specify how much bandwidth is available to the guest network to ensure users o either the main network or the guest network have sufficient bandwidth.
+You can also specify how much bandwidth is available to the guest network to ensure users on either the main or guest network have sufficient bandwidth.

 4. Hide your real WiFi network from hackers

-Once you’ve set up a guest network for visitors, you can hide your primary network’s SSID so that only people who already know it exists can access it.
+Once you’ve set up a WiFi guest network for visitors, you can hide your primary network’s SSID so that only people who already know it exists can access it.
 This isn’t a foolproof solution, but it will help protect you from more casual hackers who want access to your router.

 5. Secure your network from IoT devices

-Although the situation is improving, internet of things(nouvelle fenêtre) devices, such as smart speakers, Ring doorbells, smart security cameras, smart baby monitors, and smart fridges, are notoriously insecure(nouvelle fenêtre) and vulnerable to hackers(nouvelle fenêtre)
+Although the situation is improving, internet of things(nouvelle fenêtre) devices, such as smart speakers, Ring doorbells, smart security cameras, smart baby monitors, and smart fridges, are notoriously insecure(nouvelle fenêtre) and vulnerable to hackers(nouvelle fenêtre).

-A guest network allows you to segment access to the internet for your IoT devices, connecting them to a separate network from your main network.
-This won’t prevent the individual IoT devices from being hacked, but it can deter intruders from exploiting weaknesses in your IoT devices to access your primary network.
+A guest WiFi network allows you to segment access to the internet for your IoT devices, connecting them to a separate network from your main network.
+This won’t prevent the individual IoT devices from being hacked, but it can prevent intruders from exploiting weaknesses in your IoT devices if they get access to your primary network.

 6. VPN access